zyradyl-moe/archive.zyradyl.moe/_posts/2015-08-16-Icinga2-Tutorial-Part-1.md

 is correct, and the programming is just being buggy.
 Also keep in mind that postgres uses **port 5432**, not the default port of 3306.
-Finally, you should set a password for the postgres’ database superuser, because you are going to need to use the superuser's account credentials in the setup program to create the database.
+Finally, you should set a password for the postgres’ database superuser, because you are going to need to use the superuser’s account credentials in the setup program to create the database.

     captor tmp # sudo -u postgres psql postgres